 Best for Blocking Malicious Ads

-We've determined that Total Adblock, NordVPN Threat Protection, AdGuard, AdLock, and uBlock Origin are the best ad blockers for Chrome.
+Based on our hands-on testing, we've determined that Total Adblock, NordVPN Threat Protection, AdGuard, AdLock, and uBlock Origin are the best ad blockers for Chrome.
 All of our chosen ad blockers can help block annoying ads, stop slow page load times, and keep your browsing anonymous without trackers.

 Total Adblock shines as the best overall, with its perfect ad blocking rates and ease of use.
 NordVPN Threat Protection is a great option if you're also looking to scan and block for malware as you surf the web.